15 Short Inspirational Stories with a Moral [Motivational stories]

 Moral of the story:

-Good and evil exist within each of us.
+Good and bad exist within each of us.
 It’s our responsibility to own that reality and do whatever we can to nurture the good.

 motivationalstories4-2426141

-Motivational stories don’t get much better than this one about starfishes!
+Motivational stories don’t get much better than this one about starfish!

-4. The Story of the Grateful Starfishes (Inspiring Story about Attitude)
+4. The Story of the Grateful Starfishes (An Inspiring Story about Attitude)

-One morning, an elderly man was walking along the beach when he noticed a young boy picking something off the sand and throwing it into the sea.
+One morning, an elderly man was walking along the beach.
+Looking up from his reverie, he noticed a young boy picking something off the sand and throwing it into the sea.

-As he got closer, the man realized the child was throwing stranded starfishes that had washed up on the shore back into the breaking waves.
+As he approached, the man realized the child was throwing starfish that had washed up on the shore back into the breaking waves.

 Unfazed, the boy bent down, picked up another starfish, and tossed it into the sea.